-The folk dances they perform portray the many traditions the people of Leyte practices before the Spanish era.
+The folk dances they perform portray the many traditions people of Leyte practised before the Spanish era.
 Among these is the worship of idols, indigenous music, and epic stories, to name a few.
 The term, pintados, is derived from what the tattoed native warriors of Leyte were once called, while kasadayan means merriment in the Visayan tongue.

 8. Sirong Festival

 Sirong Festival is another cultural and religious celebration.
 Various towns claim that it originated in their municipalities in Surigao del Sur.
 Most of these towns were founded during the pre-Spanish occupation and were attacked by the Moros.
 Sirong Festival features a war dance between the Muslims and the Christians.
 It marks the Christianisation of the early Cantilangnons.
 Whoever wins the best dance in the festival brings home a cash prize.

 A festival that is celebrated from the city of smiles – Bacolod City.
 Mass (crowd) kara (face) Festival is filled with people wearing colourful smiling masks designed with feathers, flowers, and native beads.
 The festival allows tourists to enjoy 20 days of beer drinking, street dancing, and merrymaking.
 Every street is filled with locals wearing their smiling masks and festive costumes while dancing around and spreading the happy atmosphere throughout the city.